akmami/solana-tutorial/crowdfunding/README.md

 ```

 Congatulations.
 You can find your program in Solana Explorer in devnet network by calling it with given program id.

+In order to make donations or withdraw funds, run the frontend app build it first and the run it with **npm**.